 Although con artists come up with new scams as times change, some classic scams never go out of style.

 Someone posing as a bank official or government agent asks for your help (in person or via the telephone) to catch a dishonest teller.
 You are to withdraw money from your account and turn it over to him or her so the serial numbers can be checked or the money marked.
 You do and never see your money again.

 The Pigeon Drop

-A couple of strangers tell you they’ve found a large sum of money or other valuables.
+A few strangers tell you they’ve found a large sum of money or other valuables.
 They say they’ll split their good fortune with you if everyone involved will put up some “good faith” money.
-You turn over your cash, and you never see your money or the strangers again.
+You turn over your cash, and you never see your money or strangers again.